Projects

 Rising sea levels, subsidence and storms have eroded the ridges in Breton Sound.
 Restoration of these ridges will help maintain the health, stability and function of the existing Breton Sound wetlands.
 These wetlands provide nursery and foraging habitat to a variety of fish and waterfowl and other wildlife.

-Bayou Terre aux Boeufs Project Status:
+Breton Ridge Restoration: Bayou Terre aux Boeufs

 • State: Louisiana